bascamino-lang/My_first_slot_machine/README.md

 ways you can go from the left-most to the right-most reel and every path gives you a score.

 ## HOW TO PLAY:
-Simply run Main.java.
+Simply run *Main.java*.
 It prints the slot screen (the 4x5 matrix) with the symbols and the winning score of this spin.

-Moreover, in Main.java you can find three commented sections:
-    1) lines 19-27.
-This section contains the for cycle that checks the slot RTP, which is 0.961 (the former one was 0.98).
-    2) lines 30-51.
-This section computed the "statistic matrix" of the slot.
-The matrix indicates how frequently a particular combination of a given symbol appears in the slot machine.
-    3) lines 53-88.
-Starting from the statistical matrix, I computed that one can obtain RTP = 0.96 if the payout for a 3OAK of L4 is changed from 0.1 to 0.02.
-    I used this section to perform a theoretical double-check of the RTP, based on the statistical matrix and the new pricing criterion."
+In the main has a commented block (lines 27-51).
+This block contains how to compute the statistic matrix of the slot machine.
+This matrix is used for the theoretical computation of RTP.

 ## THE CLASSES
 ### NewReels.java